Remember to cite LawCareers.Net on your application form if you apply to JMW Solicitors.

 We aim to offer an entirely new approach to the provision of legal services.
 We train our people on the importance of quality and efficiency to help them understand clients’ needs and the best way to meet their expectations.
 We are proud of our northern roots and heritage, and consider it important to give back to our local community.

-Each year, our client base grows and includes some of the UK’s most successful companies.
-27% of our work comes from existing clients, one of the key benchmarks of high quality legal service, and over 73% of our work comes from recommendations and new clients who want to utilise our service for the first time.
+Each year our client base grows and includes some of the UK’s most successful companies.
 The partners are proud of the firm’s achievements and are committed to maintaining the highest standards of performance across the spectrum of legal services.

 JMW has been recognised by the Legal 500 and The Chambers Guide to the Legal Profession as one of the best law firms in the North West across various practice areas.
-We were also ranked number 33 in the Sunday Times Best 100 Companies to Work for in 2020, and have been accredited by Investors in People since 2005.
+We have also been ranked in The Sunday Times Best 100 Companies to Work for in 2018-2022, and have been accredited by Investors in People since 2005.

 A career at JMW Solicitors is more than just developing your ability to apply the law.
 We support all our employees in developing their careers and helping them reach their full potential.
 Our success depends on attracting the best people and nurturing their talent.